 Finally, in a family law case you may meet with an accountant to discuss your financial situation.
 The communication between the accountant and client is protected as long as you did not seek their services to commit a crime or fraud, the communication relates to an issue of breach by the accountant, or the communication is relevant to multiple clients who are in a civil action.

 The confidential communication privilege is the foundation for many public policy functions and therefore is respected in the court of law.
 However, it is important to understand the limits of this privilege as to not overestimate your privacy and protection, especially when involved in a family court case.
-If you have any questions regarding the confidential communications privilege, seek your Pensacola Family Law Attorney’s advice to ensure you are protected.
+If you have any questions regarding the confidential communications privilege, seek your attorney's advice to ensure you are protected.